rimelek/learn-docker/pages/intro/docker.rst

 .. note::

-  Actually only :code:`-i` or :code:`-t` would be enough to keep the container in the backgorund, but if you want to attach the container later, it requires both of them.
+  Actually only :code:`-i` or :code:`-t` would be enough to keep the container in the background, but if you want to attach the container later, it requires both of them.
 Of course, :code:`-d` is always required.

 Attach the container